-- (i) Key information on Dr Ang Peng Tiam, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 4, is found on page 6 of the Annual Report.
-Dr Ang Peng Tiam will, upon the re-election as Director of the Company, remain as a member of the Nominating Committee of the Company.
-Details of the share interests of Dr Ang Peng Tiam in the Company can be found on page 30 of the Annual Report.
-Dr Ang Peng Tiam is the Chief Executive Officer of the Group. - (ii) Key information on Dr Khoo Kei Siong, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 5, is found on page 7 of the Annual Report.
-Details of the share interests of Dr Khoo Kei Siong in the Company can be found on page 30 of the Annual Report.
-Dr Khoo Kei Siong is the Chief Operating Officer of the Group. - (iii) Key information on Mr Lim Jen Howe, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 6, is found on page 8 of the Annual Report.
-Mr Lim Jen Howe will, upon the re-election as Director of the Company, remain as a member of the Audit and Risk Committee of the Company.
-There are no relationships (including immediate family relationships) between Mr Lim Jen Howe and the other Directors, the Company or its 10% shareholders. - (iv) Ordinary Resolution 8 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, hundred per cent.
-(100%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per cent.
+- (i) Key information on Mr S. Chandra Das, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 4, is found on page 7 of the Annual Report.
+Mr S. Chandra Das will, upon the re-election as Director of the Company, remain as Chairman of the Remuneration and Nominating Committees of the Company, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
+There are no relationships (including immediate family relationships) between Mr S. Chandra Das and the other Directors, the Company or its 10% shareholders. - (ii) Key information on Mr Sitoh Yih Pin, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 5, is found on page 8 of the Annual Report.
+Mr Sitoh Yih Pin will, upon the re-election as Director of the Company, remain as Chairman of the Audit and Risk Committee and a member of the Remuneration Committee of the Company, and will be considered independent for the purposes of Rule 704(7) of the Catalist Rules.
+There are no relationships (including immediate family relationships) between Mr Sitoh Yih Pin and the other Directors, the Company or its 10% shareholders. - (iii) Key information on Mr Lim Teong Jin George, who is seeking re-appointment as a Director of the Company under Ordinary Resolution 6, is found on page 10 of the Annual Report.
+Mr Lim Teong Jin George will, upon the re-election as Director of the Company, remain as a member of the Remuneration Committee of the Company.
+There are no relationships (including immediate family relationships) between Mr Lim Teong Jin George and the other Directors, the Company or its 10% shareholders. - (iv) Ordinary Resolution 8 above, if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, hundred per cent.
+(100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings), of which up to fifty per cent.
 (50%) may be issued other than on a pro-rata basis to existing shareholders of the Company.